msyamamoto/RiSC/README.md

-# RiSC
+# RiSC - Riemannian Spectral Clustering -
-This repository hosts Matlab code for odenRiSC and mcRiSC.
+This repository hosts Matlab code for outlier detection RiSC (odenRiSC) and multimodal classifier RiSC (mcRiSC).

 #### Toolboxes we use
 Note that to use odenRiSC/mcRiSC, you need the Matlab Riemannian geometry toolbox by Alexandre Barachant, available here: